 resulting in a block of complex-valued symbols z0,…,z(NSFPUCCH,2Msymb-1).

-If the higher layer parameter interlace1 is not configured, and the higher-layer parameter OCC-Length is configured,
+If the higher layer parameter interlace1 is not configured, and the higher-layer parameter occ-Length is configured,

-- NSFPUCCH,2∈2,4 is given by the higher-layer parameter OCC-Length;
+- NSFPUCCH,2∈2,4 is given by the higher-layer parameter occ-Length;

 - wni is given by Tables 6.3.2.5A-1 and 6.3.2.5A-2 where n=n0+nIRB mod NSFPUCCH,2, the quantity n0 is the index of the orthogonal sequence to use given by the higher-layer parameter OCC-Index, and nIRB is the interlaced resource block number as defined in clause 4.4.4.6 within the interlace given by the higher-layer parameter Interlace0.